kGeee/starburst_plugin/operators/operator_readme.md

 4. Mount the queries directory in your docker-compose.yaml `./queries:/opt/airflow/queries`

-For the initial run you must first initialize a fresh instance of airflow via `docker-compose up airflow-init'
+For the initial run you must first initialize a fresh instance of airflow via `docker-compose up airflow-init`

 Once completed you should see a similar message